 Inventory.
-Statement of Federal Financial Accounting Standards No. 3, "Accounting for Inventory and Related Property," requires DoD to use historical cost, the latest acquisition cost (adjusted for holding gains and losses), or moving average cost for valuing inventory.
-However, DoD acknowledged that the existing inventory value for most activities is not reported in accordance with GAAP, and the Department's legacy systems do not maintain the historical cost data necessary to comply with Statement of Federal Financial Accounting Standards No. 3, Additionally, DoD does not distinguish between Inventory Held for Sale and Inventory Held in Reserve for Future Sale, as required by Statement of Federal Financial Accounting Standards No. 3.
+Statement of Federal Financial Accounting Standards No. 3, "Accounting for Inventory and Related Property," requires DoD to use the historical cost, the latest acquisition cost (adjusted for holding gains and losses), or the moving average cost for valuing inventory.
+However, DoD acknowledged that the existing inventory value for most activities is not reported in accordance with GAAP, and the Department's legacy systems do not maintain the historical cost data necessary to comply with Statement of Federal Financial Accounting Standards No. 3.
+Also, DoD does not distinguish between Inventory Held for Sale and Inventory Held in Reserve for Future Sale, as required by Statement of Federal Financial Accounting Standards No. 3.

 Operating Materials and Supplies.
 Statement of Federal Financial Accounting Standards No. 3, "Accounting for Inventory and Related Property," states that Operating Materials and Supplies must be expensed when the items are consumed.
-DoD has acknowledged that significant amounts of Operating Materials and Supplies were expensed when purchased instead of when consumed.
+DoD has acknowledged that significant amounts of Operating Materials and Supplies were expensed when purchased, instead of when consumed.
 In addition, DoD cannot accurately report the value of operating materials and supplies, which causes the potential for a misstatement in financial reporting.
-For example, the Navy did not accurately report Sponsor-Owned Material in its FY 2006 Financial Statements.
-More than \$2.5 billion of Sponsor-Owned Material was improperly classified and reported as Operating Materials and Supplies, including \$1.9 billion of special tooling and test equipment, \$481.6 million of aviation support equipment held for Foreign Military Sales, and \$113.7 million of general support equipment.
-Those items should have been reported in the Inventory or General Property, Plant, and Equipment accounts.

 General Property, Plant, and Equipment.
-Statement of Federal Financial Accounting Standards No. 6, "Accounting for Property, Plant, and Equipment," requires DoD to record General Property, Plant, and Equipment at acquisition cost, capitalize improvement costs, and recognize depreciation expense.
-However, the cost and depreciation of the DoD General Property, Plant, and Equipment is not reliably reported because of: (1) an accounting requirement that classified military equipment as General Property, Plant, and Equipment (such costs were previously expensed); (2) a lack of supporting documentation for General Property, Plant, and Equipment items, which were purchased many years ago; and (3) a failure to integrate most legacy property and logistics systems with acquisition and financial systems.
+Statement of Federal Financial Accounting Standards No. 6, "Accounting for Property, Plant, and Equipment," requires DoD to record General Property, Plant, and Equipment at acquisition cost; capitalize improvement costs; and recognize depreciation expense.
+However, the cost and depreciation of the DoD General Property, Plant, and Equipment are not reliably reported because of: (1) an accounting requirement that classified military equipment as General Property, Plant, and Equipment (such costs were previously expensed); (2) a lack of supporting documentation for aged General Property, Plant, and Equipment items; and (3) a failure to integrate most legacy property and logistics systems with acquisition and financial systems.
 Also, DoD property and logistics systems were not designed to capture acquisition cost and the cost of modifications and upgrades, or to calculate depreciation.
-DoD has acknowledged that it does not currently meet GAAP for the financial reporting of personal property, and documentation for personal property is neither accurate nor reliable.
+DoD has acknowledged that it does not currently meet GAAP for the financial reporting of personal property and that documentation for personal property is neither accurate nor reliable.
 In addition, DoD does not have adequate internal controls in place to provide reasonable assurance that real property assets are identified and properly reported in its financial reports.
-DoD has also acknowledged that its inability to accurately report the value of military equipment supports the probability that the financial statements are materially misstated.
+DoD has also acknowledged that its inability to accurately report the value of military equipment increases the risk that the financial statements are materially misstated.